Louisiana Rep. Higgins says he, wife, son have coronavirus

 NEW ORLEANS (AP) — Republican Rep. Clay Higgins of Louisiana, a critic of mask mandates and public health restrictions during the pandemic, said he, his wife and son have contracted the coronavirus.

-He made the announcement on Facebook Sunday night and said he and his wife had been infected last year, but this time around is much more difficult.
+He made the announcement on Facebook Sunday night.
+He said he and his wife had been infected last year, but this time around is much more difficult.
 He has not said whether he has been vaccinated.

 “This episode is far more challenging.
 It has required all my devoted energy,” he said.
 “We are all under excellent care, and our prognosis is positive.”